The University of The West Indies, St. Augustine Campus

 St. Augustine, Trinidad and Tobago

 The MMIRA is a global community of researchers with interest in mixing methods.
-The President of the MMIRA, Professor Cheryl Poth, leads a dynamic team that aims to advance discussions and conversations from diverse disciplines and multiple perspectives.
-Please see the website for more information. http://mmira.wildapricot.org
+The President of the MMIRA, Professor Vanessa Scherman, leads a dynamic team that aims to advance discussions and conversations from diverse disciplines and multiple perspectives.
+Please see the website for more information: http://mmira.wildapricot.org

 About The Mixed Methods International Research Association - Caribbean Chapter (MMIRA-CC)

-The MMIRACC was founded in March 2017 in Jamaica and is chaired by Dr. Loraine Cook, School of Education, Mona .
+The MMIRACC was founded in March 2017 in Jamaica and is chaired by Dr. Loraine Cook, School of Education, Mona.
+TThe MMIRA-CC was founded in March 2017 in Jamaica and Professor Loraine Cook, School of Education, Mona was its first President.
 This chapter is committed to creating a forum in which persons can share cutting-edge ideas and best practice recommendations regarding the integration of qualitative and quantitative approaches to problem-solving.
 This chapter is dedicated to transforming the ways in which phenomena can be understood and transform decision-making practices to enable our individual and collective development.
-The MMIRA-CC website is https://www.mmiracc.com/
+Dr Sharon Jaggernauth is the incumbent President who is working towards elevating mixed methods research capability within The UWI, and other institutions across the Caribbean, and beyond.
+For more information about our Caribbean Chapter, visit our website: https://www.mmiracc.com/

-Joining the Caribbean Chapter of the Mixed Methods International Research Association (MMIRA-CC).
+Joining the Mixed Methods International Research Association Caribbean Chapter (MMIRA-CC).

-As a first step to joining the MMIRA Caribbean Chapter, you must first become a member of the Mixed Methods International Research Association (MMIRA).
-If you are not already a member of MMIRA, join at https://mmira.wildapricot.org/membership.
+As a first step to joining the MMIRA-CC, you should become a member of the Mixed Methods International Research Association (MMIRA).
+If you are not already a member of MMIRA, join at https://mmira.wildapricot.org/membership https://mmira.wildapricot.org/membership.

 In addition to the benefits of being a member of MMIRA, you have access to an array of rich resources available only through your membership in the Caribbean.